 https://gaftp.epa.gov/Air/aqmg/SCRAM/models/met/aermet/aermet_userguide.pdf

-Please contact the SDAPCD to get the meteorological data for the site most appropriate for a modeling project.
+Please Contact the Monitoring and Technical Services Division at APCDWX.LUEG@sdapcd.org or 858-586-2769 to get the meteorological data for the site most appropriate for a modeling project.

 Receptors